Leigh Ann Evans is the Web Systems Specialist for The Nature Conservancy.

 So how do we do it?
-I invested in canvas bags, like this one in the Conservancy’s Marketplace, and they have lasted for years.
+I invested in canvas bags and they have lasted for years.
 You can also get really inexpensive reusable shopping bags almost anywhere these days.
 While not as sturdy as the canvas bags, the ones I have purchased have lasted for several years so far.

 I also bought reusable mesh bags for when I shop for produce, although I’ve started to realize that I often don’t even need those!
 I really don’t need to keep my apples separate from my oranges until I get home and put them in the fruit bowl.

 If I do need to keep things airtight, I do sometimes purchase heavier plastic storage bags, but I reuse them for years until they fall apart.
 You also can reuse the bags that sliced bread comes in for produce!

 Shop ‘Til You Drop